ArabellaTech/image-diet/README.rst

 with their home addresses and tips for installation.

 If you are using recent version of easy-thumbnails, then you're done.
-'image-diet' will automatically squeeze unnecessary bytes every time a thumbnail is created.
+'django-image-diet' will automatically squeeze unnecessary bytes every time a thumbnail is created.

 If you aren't, then read further.